nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 on a clone of the same VM with 1GB and 1 CPU core resulted in runtime errors of the unit tests about missing dependencies.
 Unfortunately, I couldn't find any documentation or guidelines about how much CPU and RAM capacity is typically needed.

-Once you've setup python 2.7 you're ready to go with the installation script given below.
+After setting up python 2.7 you'll be ready to go with the installation script given below.
 You can also run the commands one by one to check for error messages.

 The script firstly installs all needed packages.
 Then it clones the [NuPIC](https://github.com/numenta/nupic)'s